tfzhang006/paper-reading/Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation.md

 	- *Part shape feature*(128D) is extracted for the partial shape at current node.
 	- Taking the *current node feature*(256D) as input, which is formed by concatenation of part shape feature and recursive context feature, this module predicts its node type as one of the following three ones: adjacency, symmetry or leaf.
 	- This module is implemented with two fully-connected layers with tanh.
-	- It can be trained with the ground-tu
+	- It can be trained with the ground-truth hierarchical segmentation.
 - Node segmentation module
+	-
 ## Evaluation

 ## Conclusion